Cito/Pinboard-Pin/README.md

 ------------

 - Follow the instructions outlined in [DEVELOP.md](https://github.com/cito/Pinboard-Pin/blob/master/DEVELOP.md) if you want to build this extension on your own or run it in development mode.
+- Read my blog post [Web Extensions made with Angular](https://cito.github.io/blog/web-ext-with-angular/) to learn more about how and why this extension has been created.
 - Contact the author, open GitHub issues or send in pull requests to contribute.

 Author: